Yes, dogs get melanoma, too.

 Before we said good bye, I promised Puccini that whatever happened, I would find a way to support the pioneering doctors who had given us our extra, special time together.
 In 2007, the Puccini Foundation was born to help raise awareness for pet cancers and to support pet cancer research.

-I am so thankful to Dr. Philip Bergman and The Animal Medical Center for accepting Puccini into the clinical trial.
+I am so thankful to The Animal Medical Center for accepting Puccini into the clinical trial.
 I can’t imagine the regret I would have felt if I had kept Puccini out of the trial then learned how successful it had been.